 Based on the low standards in the profession, he has decided to describe himself as a ethicist when feeling contrary, and opine on such matters consistently with the poor logic and incoherent thoughts which characterize that "profession".
 Should any bioethicist attempt to make a case for the coherence of his thought, he will be ruthlessly demolished (some, like Peter Singer, are sitting ducks, so I'll leave them to the less sportsmanlike).
 You may look up the appropriate tag for examples.

-He enjoys pre-WWI art, classical music , number theory, economics, combinatorics, and recreational mathematics; and enjoys economic thought.
-He also enjoys having a drink with convivial people or a "venti cafe latte breve, one splenda" with anyone at all at the nearest Starbucks in convenient hours.
+He enjoys pre-WWI art, classical music , number theory, economics, combinatorics, and recreational mathematics; and reads the King James Bible, Shakespeare, and a surprisingly wide variety of books, including a large collection of poets.
+He also enjoys having a drink with convivial people or a "venti cafe latte breve, one splenda" with anyone at all at the nearest Starbucks.